 I’m a fan of Sage coffee machines, as you’ll understand if you’re a normal reader and/or viewer of my YouTube videos.

-The Creatista range in my opinion are game-changing Nespresso machines which utlise innovations they developed for the game-changing entry level home barista espresso machine the Bambino plus.
+The Creatista range in my opinion are game-changing Nespresso machines which utlise innovations they developed for the game-changing entry level home barista espresso coffee machine the Bambino plus.

 Sage Bambino Plus Review